mnowlin/poli443/syllabus/syllabus-grad-schedule.md

 * _Readings_:
 	* **AJ**, Chapter 1: _Why Study the Commons_?
 	* [The Tragedy of the _Tragedy of the Commons_](https://blogs.scientificamerican.com/voices/the-tragedy-of-the-tragedy-of-the-commons/)
-	* Ostrom, Elinor.
+	* **SKIM**: Ostrom, Elinor.
 2008.
 “The Challenge of Common-Pool Resources.” _Environment: Science and Policy for Sustainable Development_ 50(4): 8—21.
+	* Frischmann, Brett M., Alain Marciano, and Giovanni Battista Ramello.
+2019.
+“Retrospectives: Tragedy of the Commons after 50 Years.” _Journal of Economic Perspectives_ 33(4): 211–28.

 * _Assignments_:
 	* Reflection paper 1